kristapsdz/acme-client-portable/Linux-seccomp.md

 ![Keep them in the sandbox!](http://1.bp.blogspot.com/-F2qtZSFIrAQ/UYk8KnQqZ7I/AAAAAAAAATg/RKs0uOCPdXU/s1600/sandbox+fight.jpg)

-After implementing a filter that worked on a local x86\_64 [Alpine](https://alpinelinux.org) system and releasing, I immediately began receiving violation reports (e.g., [issue/16](https://github.com/kristapsdz/acme-client-portable/issues/16)) for non-Alpine distributions and for non-x86\_64 architectures.
+After implementing a filter that worked on a local x86\_64 [Alpine](https://alpinelinux.org) system (Alpine being the distribution that went fastest from ISO to installing the compiler and CVS) and releasing, I immediately began receiving violation reports (e.g., [issue/16](https://github.com/kristapsdz/acme-client-portable/issues/16)) for non-Alpine distributions and for non-x86\_64 architectures.